rkwitt/teaching/SS21/ML/VO/README.md

 Grading is based on **one final exam** (open-book type) at the end of the course.

+### Information for online exam

+The exam this year will be an **online**, written exam.
+It is an **open-book** exam, so you can use whatever literature/course material you desire.
+The procedure is detailed below:

+**Each student** who wants to participate in the exam (and is signed up in PLUS Online), do the following:

+1. Go to [random.org](https://www.random.org/integer-sets/) and generate 5 (unique) random integers in the range of 1 to 15 (if you obtain duplicates, repeat the procedure to obtain five unique numbers).
+2. Send the output (e.g., `2, 4, 6, 8, 12`) to me via e-mail (`Roland.Kwitt@sbg.ac.at`) with the email
+subject `ML21 exam sequence`.
+3. 10 min. before the exam time, I will release (on the VO website) a PDF with **15 questions**.
+Solve the exercises with the numbers matching your personal random sequence (from Step 2).
+You have the possibility to switch out **one** question for a question you would rather solve.
+Please clearly state which question was switched (e.g., `1->10`).
+4. Each question should be answered on a **separate page** (annotated with *page number*, *Name* and *Matrikelnummer*).
+5. At the end of the exam time, *scan* or *take a picture* of your student ID and all sheets that have relevant content and zip those files.
+6. I will either provide (for all signed up students) an upload link that you can use to upload the zip file.
+If that does not work, the failback option is to send the zip file via email to `Roland.Kwitt@sbg.ac.at` (within a 10 min. time window after the exam has ended).

+During the exam, I will be available on **Google Meet** (I will provide a link before the exam starts) for the time of the exam, in case there are any questions.

 ## Lecture material

 The course is rather self-contained and most of the material will be developed step-by-step on the blackboard (which is my iPad now :).
 To every video, I will also provide a PDF with my written notes.